derivia/study-notes/notes/WEB.md

 ### Vue

-Learn about Vue and how you can use it for building web apps.

 * [ ] [Vue](https://vuejs.org/)
 * [ ] [Vue - CLI](https://cli.vuejs.org/)
 * [ ] [Getting Started with Vue](https://www.taniarascia.com/getting-started-with-vue/)

 ### React

-Learn about React and how you can use it for building web apps.

 * [ ] [React](https://reactjs.org/)
 * [ ] [web.dev - React](https://web.dev/react)